 - 1. Announce your attack.
 Identify which one of your Away Teams or crews is attacking and which one of your opponent's Away Teams or crews they are attacking.
-(The group that you attack may include personnel which are disabled or in stasis, though they do not engage in personal combat.)
-The battle has now been initiated. - 2.
-You and your opponent may now use any cards that apply at the start of battle.
-These responses to the battle initiation may include an interrupt such as Vulcan Nerve Pinch or equipment that may report to a just-initiated battle such as D'k Tahq. - 3.
-Shuffle your personnel or Rogue Borg (not including any which are disabled, in stasis, stunned or mortally wounded) and place them face down to form a "combat pile."
+(The group that you attack may include personnel which are disabled, though they do not engage in personal combat, but not those in stasis.)
+The battle has now been initiated.
+(Throughout the rest of this section, "personnel" should be taken to mean "personnel or Rogue Borg."
+See Rogue Borg Mercenaries.
+Special rules also apply to holographic personnel.) - You and your opponent may now use any cards that apply at the start of battle.
+These responses to the battle initiation may include an interrupt such as Vulcan Nerve Pinch or equipment that may report to a just-initiated battle such as D'k Tahg. - 3.
+Shuffle your personnel (not including any which are disabled, stunned or mortally wounded) and place them face down to form a "combat pile."
 Your opponent does likewise. - 4.
 You and your opponent then simultaneously turn over the top card of your combat piles, and these two adversaries engage in personal combat.
-Compare their individual STRENGTH attributes (applying relevant modifiers such as phasers, Lower Decks, Shakaar Edon's special skill etc.): - If one personnel's or Rogue Borg's STRENGTH is greater than the other's, the higher-STRENGTH personnel or Rogue Borg may choose to stun his adversary (temporarily rotate the adversary card 90 degrees). - If one personnel's or Rogue Borg's STRENGTH is more than double the other's, that personnel or Rogue Borg may choose to mortally wound his adversary (temporarily rotate the adversary card 180 degrees).
-(Holographic personnel may not mortally wound an adversary.) - If the two combatants have equal STRENGTH, neither may stun or mortally wound the other.

-Repeat this step until one player's combat pile runs out.
+Compare their individual STRENGTH attributes (applying relevant modifiers such as phasers or Lower Decks): - If one personnel's STRENGTH is greater than the other's, the higher-STRENGTH personnel may choose to stun his adversary (temporarily rotate the adversary card 90 degrees). - If one personnel's STRENGTH is more than double the other's, that personnel may choose to mortally wound his adversary (temporarily rotate the adversary card 180 degrees). - If the two combatants have equal STRENGTH, neither may stun or mortally wound the other. - Repeat this step until one player's combat pile runs out.
 Any cards remaining in the other player's combat pile are then turned face up. - 5.
 To determine the winner of the overall personnel battle, compare your total remaining STRENGTH to your opponent's total remaining STRENGTH (applying relevant modifiers).
 Stunned and mortally wounded cards do not add their own STRENGTH to the total, but may still modify other cards (e.g., a stunned Shakaar Edon still makes other Bajorans stronger).
-The player with the higher total is the winner, and immediately kills one opposing personnel or Rogue Borg (random selection from among those not mortally wounded, but including those who are stunned, disabled or in stasis).
-(If the total STRENGTH of the winning side is derived entirely from holographic personnel, an adversary may not be killed.)
+The player with the higher total is the winner, and immediately kills one opposing personnel (random selection from among those not mortally wounded, but including those who are stunned or disabled).
 If the STRENGTH totals are equal, no one wins or loses the overall battle. - 6.
-After the personnel battle is over, mortally wounded cards die (discarded, except for holographic personnel), stunned cards recover from being stunned and all survivors of the battle are "stopped."
+After the personnel battle is over, mortally wounded cards die (discarded), stunned cards recover from being stunned, and all survivors of the battle are "stopped."

-Ship Battles (which can also include facilities)
+Ship Battles (which may also include facilities)